tetrateio/lula/docs/reference/domains/api-domain.md

       - name: "healthcheck"
         # url (required): The URL for the request.
 The API domain supports any rfc3986-formatted URI.
 Lula also supports URL parameters as a separate argument.
         url: "https://example.com/health/ready"
-        # method (optional): The HTTP Method to use for the API call. "get" and "post" are supported.
+        # method (optional, default get): The HTTP Method to use for the API call. "get" and "post" are supported.
 Default is "get".
         method: "get"
         # parameters (optional): parameters to append to the URL.
 Lula also supports full URIs in the URL.
         parameters: